UP957155/signOff2/README.md

 ```

 Open the URL in the browser and in the API UI run the test.
 Click the 'run automatic tests now' button.
-The test have to passed.
+The test has to pass.